White Onion

 Pro Tips

-- Keep in mesh or paper bags to allow air circulation; avoid plastic
+- Keep in mesh bags or open baskets to allow air circulation and prevent moisture buildup

 Origin & Heritage